-If you’ve never been close enough to pet an elk before, there’s no time like the present at Parc Oméga.
-In fall, the forest is a burst of colour surrounding this 15-kilometre (9 mile) self-drive Canadian safari.
-Only 45 minutes from downtown Ottawa in the rural area of Montebello, Quebec, you’re right in the centre of Canadian wildlife in their natural habitats.
+Having close encounters with wildlife from the safety of your vehicle is a unique adventure!
+Take a 12-kilometre (7.5-mile) self-drive Canadian safari at Park Omega, a wildlife and nature park located just 45 minutes from downtown Ottawa in lovely Montebello, Québec.
+See Canadian animals in their natural habitats as you drive through the coloured landscape.
 The park even offers overnight accommodation options, including glamping in a beautiful yurt-like Wi-Tent, or observing real wolves in their den from the panoramic windows of a Wolf Cabin.